xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 |Adobe Brick|$$2.7 \times 10^{-7}$$|
 |Common (red) Brick|$$5.2 \times 10^{-7}$$|

-* Outside temp has been same as inside temp for a long time
+* Outside temp has been same as inside temp for a long time, 70 degrees F
-* Night/Storm will last 15.5 hours
+* Night/Storm will last 15.5 hours @ -40 degrees F
 * Walls are 0.25 meters thick wood
 * Pipe will freeze if center point drops below freezing.

+**Note:** An all too common issue in simulation applications is being sure data is input in the correct units.
+Take care!

 {% include qanda
    question='Will the pipes freeze?'